-Equipping apprentices with the qualifications they need to go into the classic vehicle industry, each pupil is guided and given hands-on experience as well as classroom education.
-Within the Motor Vehicle Apprenticeship courses, there are three major themes – Vehicle Mechanical Technician, Vehicle Coachbuilding & Trim Technician and Vehicle Trim & Coach Building Technician.
+Equipping apprentices with the skills and knowledge they need in the classic vehicle industry, each pupil is guided and given hands-on experience as well as classroom education.
+Having taken the lead with delivery of the New Standard Heritage Engineering Technician Apprenticeships, there are three major themes: Vehicle Mechanical Technician, Vehicle Coachbuilding & Trim Technician and Vehicle Trim & Coach Building Technician.

 For those not looking for a career in classic cars but would like to learn more about how to maintain their pride and joy, the Heritage Skills Academy also offer privateer courses.
 Launched in 2018 due to popular demand from home classic car hobbyists, the Academy responded with a range of weekend courses to fit into busy working schedules.